cynraw/30-Day_coding_challenge/README.md

 ### 16/01/24
 # Task 2
 - Implement a program that uses nested structures, such as a structure representing a point within a structure representing a rectangle, demonstrating hierarchical data organization

+## Day 13
+### 17/01/24
+# Task 3
+-  Explore the concept of self-referential structures by creating a linked list node, allowing the user to add and remove elements from the list.